yOoMarvin/100-days-of-code/log.md

 **Link to work**: [pong github repo](https://github.com/yOoMarvin/pong)

 **Going to make a little break over the weekend.
-I'm also setting new goals, think of new ideas and read a lot, so no real break, just no coding.
+I'm also setting new goals, think of new ideas and read a lot, so no real breal, just now coding.
 I think I will continue Monday with Day 35.**

 ###Day 35 February 13, 2017